 - Steroid injections.
 Cortisone can be injected into the plantar fascia to provide prolonged relief from pain and inflammation.

 Surgery is performed only in cases in which pain is severe and conservative methods are not effective.
 We put our feet through a lot of pressure and stress, and it’s important to keep them healthy.
 If you are suffering from heel or foot pain, don’t ignore it.
-To get more information or expert recommendations on treatment, use our fast and convenient online scheduling tool or call us at 913-319-7600.
+To get more information or expert recommendations on treatment, call us for an appointment at 913-319-7600.

 About the Author

 James Halloran, M.D. is a board-certified and fellowship-trained orthopedic surgeon whose primary clinical interest focuses on diagnosis and treatment of conditions involving the knee, ankle, and foot.
 Dr. Halloran completed fellowship training in both sports medicine and foot/ankle surgery.

 The medical information contained in the Dickson-Diveley Orthopaedics website is provided to increase your knowledge and understanding of orthopedic conditions.
 This information should not be interpreted as a recommendation for a specific medical or surgical treatment plan.
 As each patient may have specific symptoms or associated problems, the treatment regimen for a specific patient may not be the proper treatment for another.